-Will was propped up on the far wall, and I blinked, clearing my eyes and gazing at her for a bit.
-She didn’t seem to mind the uncomfortable sleeping position at all, even in her miniskirt.
-She’d let her ponytail down last night, but there were still bobby pins strewn throughout her kinked and slightly frizzy hair.
+It took me a moment to remember that I wasn’t actually alone.
+Will had propped herself up against the far wall, her legs stuck out in front of her and dishrag around her arm swapped out for a bandaid.
+She’d let her ponytail down last night, but there were still bobby pins strewn throughout her kinked, slightly frizzy hair.

 Still, I’d gotten used to him, even with his stony silences and his refusal to cave to anything or admit to things.
 Even being a Salt.
 There was a stubbornness to it I had to appreciate, even as much as it infuriated me that everybody was keeping secrets from me.

-I got to my feet as quietly as I could and stared down at Will with a lump in my throat I didn’t know whether to acknowledge or not.
+I got to my feet as quietly as I could and stared down at Will.
+I didn’t know whether or not to acknowledge the anxious lump in my throat.
 ‘Didn’t know’ seemed to be the theme lately.
-I didn’t know if I should be believing her about being in danger.
+I didn’t know if I should believe her about being in danger.
 Lila hadn’t seemed that dangerous until my knife had ended up in Will’s arm.
-But I couldn’t see how keeping me in the dark kept me any safer, and there was so much I didn’t yet understand, so much that I was trying not to second-guess into oblivion-
+I couldn’t see how keeping me in the dark kept me any safer, though, and there was so much I didn’t yet understand, so much that I was trying not to second-guess into oblivion-

 Me being in danger though?

 Somehow, I couldn’t see Will lying about that.

 I shrugged on my jean jacket.
 It was light outside already.
 I’d slept in later than usual—but that was a good thing.
 Whatever nightmares I’d had were groggy and clouded, unclear beyond the faint feeling of unease that I just accepted as a constant companion.
 Then I knelt carefully by Will and picked up the phone by her side, keeping the image of a brick wall in my head.
 She was asleep, but I couldn’t be too careful.

 “What are you doing?”

 I knew what Johara was asking, but I avoided it anyway.
 “I’m going out to hand out some more resumes.”